icing/blog/curl-h3-performance.md

 Here, we see a combination of the previous two measurements.
 We do only 50 transfers in total, but all parallel. `ngtcp2` and `quiche` scale up much better than `OpenSSL`.

-### The Gang
+### The HTTPS Gang

 To give you some perspective on the numbers, the graph below shows also the performance using HTTP/1.1 and HTTP/2.
-All on the same machine, of course.
+All on the same machine, of course, and all using `https:` to make the numbers comparable.

 ![H3+H2, Parallel GETs, Perspective](images/curl-h3-perf-4.png)